In this section, you will investigate the following questions:

 So far, the hydrocarbons we have discussed have been aliphatic hydrocarbons, which consist of linear chains of carbon atoms, and sometimes they can form rings with all single bonds, as shown in Figure 2.25 in the examples of cyclopentane and cyclohexane.
 Another type of hydrocarbon, aromatic hydrocarbons, consists of closed rings of carbon atoms with alternating single and double bonds.
 We find ring structures in aliphatic hydrocarbons, sometimes with the presence of double bonds, which can be seen by comparing the structure of cyclohexane to benzene in Figure 2.25.
 Examples of biological molecules that incorporate the benzene ring include some amino acids and cholesterol and its derivatives, including the hormones estrogen and testosterone.
 The benzene ring is also found in the herbicide 2,4-D. Benzene is a natural component of crude oil and has been classified as a carcinogen.
 Some hydrocarbons have both aliphatic and aromatic portions; beta-carotene is an example of such a hydrocarbon.

 The three-dimensional placement of atoms and chemical bonds within organic molecules is central to understanding their chemistry.
 Molecules that share the same chemical formula but differ in the placement (structure) of their atoms and/or chemical bonds are known as isomers.
-Structural isomers (like butane and isobutene shown in figurea) differ in the placement of their covalent bonds: both molecules have four carbons and ten hydrogens (C4H10), but the different arrangement of the atoms within the molecules leads to differences in their chemical properties.
-For example, due to their different chemical properties, butane is suited for use as a fuel for torches, whereas isobutene is suited for use as a refrigerant and a propellant in spray cans.
+Structural isomers (like butane and isobutane shown in figurea) differ in the placement of their covalent bonds: both molecules have four carbons and ten hydrogens (C4H10), but the different arrangement of the atoms within the molecules leads to differences in their chemical properties.
+For example, due to their different chemical properties, butane is suited for use as a fuel for torches, whereas isobutane is suited for use as a refrigerant and a propellant in spray cans.